Button Menu

 Percussion and Saxophone Studio Concert

-As part of the yearly Jazzfest, the Jazz Ensemble gives a midday performance between the workshops with high school bands and the Green Guest Artist Concert!
+As part of the yearly Jazzfest, the DePauw Jazz Ensemble will give a midday performance between workshops with high school bands and the Green Guest Artist Concert!

 Jazz Ensemble Concert